Competition Law & Regulation in the Media, Broadcasting & Digital Sectors

 In-depth analysis and practical guidance on how regulation and competition law are addressing the challenges of new technologies in the media, broadcasting & digital sectors.

 Delivered by top legal and regulatory minds from across the sector.

-Hear from regulators, in-house counsel and leading lawyers, including:
+Hear from regulators, in-house counsel and leading lawyers - 2018 speakers included:

 Get up to the minute guidance on the legal issues affecting the digital, media and broadcasting sectors.
-Highlights for 2018 include:
+Highlights for 2018 included:

 A View from the Commission

 Hear directly from Krzysztof Kuik, Head of Unit, DG Competition, European Commission on how the Commission views the latest developments in the media sector.
 You will have an opportunity to pose your questions directly to Krzysztof.

 With recent merger activity across the media sector including AT&T/ Time Warner, Disney/ Comcast/ Fox, Sky/ Fox and Mirror/ Express mergers, it is essential to understand how the authorities are approaching them.
 Join us to debate current issues including the difference between US and EU approaches, public interest test and media plurality.

 The geo-blocking regulation is coming into force on 22 March 2018 in all EU Member States.
 This timely session will examine the new regulation and discuss how it will interplay with competition law.
 Our speakers will consider its practical implications including how corporates should prepare for the regulation.